ryankueter/CheckValidators/README.md

 ## About

-**Check Validators** is a free .NET library, available from the [NuGet Package Manager](https://www.nuget.org/packages/CheckValidators), that provides the most flexible, simple, and powerful way to validate and guard your data.
+**Check Validators** is a free .NET library available from the [NuGet Package Manager](https://www.nuget.org/packages/CheckValidators) that provides the most flexible, simple, and powerful way to validate and guard your data.
 It provides a variety of user-defined validators that allow you to use LINQ to validate your data, in addition to hundreds of built-in validators.
 And it allows you to write your own custom validators and use them in your project without modifying this library.

 ### Targets:
 - .NET 6, .NET 7